Windwalker PvE Guide

 • Rushing Jade Wind – If you are talented into it, then you do not have to keep it up 100% of the time, use it at its place in the priority and let it do damage for you while you do other abilities.
 Think of it as a strong filler, not a maintained buff.

 • Spinning Crane Kick – Casting another spell does not interrupt the channel of Spinning Crane Kickwith the exception of anything that is a cast/channel (Fists of FuryChi BurstCrackling Jade LightningVivify, or another Spinning Crane Kick, which you cannot cast anyway while already channeling Spinning Crane Kick unless you use a specific macro to do so).
-You can cast your next spell as soon as the GCD is up and not interrupt Spinning Crane Kick as long as it is not one of the abilities mentioned, except Expel Harm which cannot be cast during the channel at all.
+You can cast your next spell as soon as the GCD is up and not interrupt Spinning Crane Kick as long as it is not one of the abilities mentioned.
 For when to use this spell in general, follow the AoE priority above.

 Gearing